 - Social Engagement

 One of the most overlooked SEO factors is user engagement.
 If your website is gaining traction throughout social networks, search engines will start favoring your content more and ranking your business higher.
 This is why social engagement should be promoted and encouraged throughout your website, so make sure that your blogpost section contains multiple sharing buttons for social networks.

 Going one step further, you can directly provide value to your users in exchange for their social actions.
 Now we’re venturing into Growth Marketing/SMM territory, but it does overlap with SEO: One of the best ways to incentivize social engagement is through giveaways.
 Another way would be to provide to each user something in return for their social engagement, such as an exclusive piece of content.
 Take for example our next point…

 While this article nowhere near covers the extensive field of SEO and how a startup should apply it to maximize their user acquisition, it does provide an initial starting point to implement a long-term SEO strategy that maximizes the visibility that your website gets from search rankings.
-Feel free to comment below if there’s any questions or anything unclear from this article, and we will reply to your queries.

 If you find SEO to be too much of a time sink without any apparent results, then you should consider talking to professionals that can design and execute the right SEO strategy for you.
 At Outrank.Website, we understand the shifting business requirements of a startup and how to facilitate growth, whether we’re working with a pre-seed MVP or a fully-fledged market-fit product.
 Let’s discuss your SEO challenges and how we can help you solve them and scale with our tailor-made SEO For Startups services.